Pierre-Lannoy/wp-apcu-manager/README.md

 See [WordPress directory page](https://wordpress.org/plugins/apcu-manager/) or [official website](https://perfops.one/apcu-manager).

+__APCu Manager__ offers a persistent object cache backend to WordPress: just activate the option in the settings and you will experience a real speed up of your site or network.

 __APCu Manager__ works on dedicated or shared servers.
 It is compatible with all plugins using APCu, like PerfOps One suite or W3 Total Cache.
 Its main management features are:

+* drop-in replacement for WordPress object caching;
 * individual object deletion;
+* bulk object deletion;
+* smart garbage collection;
 * full cache clearing.

 > ⚠️ __APCu Manager__ doesn't work on PHP clustered environments!